MIE Senior Capstone Design

 This is an ABET (Accreditation Board for Engineering and Technology) requirement.

-Possible Application Areas for Design Projects
+Possible Application Areas for Senior Capstone Design

 Assistive technology and universal design.
 Assistive technology helps people with physical disabilities perform tasks which otherwise would be difficult or impossible.
 A common example of assistive technology is a hearing aid.
 In universal design a product is designed to maximize its usability, including by people with disabilities.